Titanium Dioxide: A Carcinogen

 Here is a quote from the IARC monograph (section 5:4):

-I believe that safe, and good manufacturing techniques are important when working with ANY fine powders; titanium dioxide included.
+We believe that safe, and good manufacturing practices are important when working with ANY fine powders; titanium dioxide included.

 2) Ingestion

-Specific grades of Titanium Dioxide (including the variety used in our products) are approved for use in food.
-Ingestion would be a concern for our clients if they use lipstick or gloss on a regular basis.
+Specific grades of Titanium Dioxide (including the variety used in our products) are approved for use in food here in Canada and the USA.

 A quote from the IARC monograph (section 5:4)